Home » How to Motivate Employees: 16 Scientifically Proven Methods for Employee Motivation

 Software developer working in home office

-One of the lesser-known but highly effective ways to motivate employees is through corporate gifting.
-It’s a way of saying ‘thank you’ and showing that their contributions are valued.
+Corporate gifting is a lesser-known but highly effective way to motivate employees.
+It’s a way of saying ‘thank you’ and showing their contributions are valued.

 Corporate Gift Ideas: